davegoblue/StatRegressionJHUCaffo/CaretExamples_v001.md

 ## 4.119307
 ```

 The error rates can be compared on the test and training data.
-The test data gives a more realistic estimate for the "outof sample" (true) error, since it is not at all influenced (at least not favorably!) by any overfitting to noise in the training data.
+The test data gives a more realistic estimate for the "out of sample" (true) error, since it is not at all influenced (at least not favorably!) by any overfitting to noise in the training data.

 ```r
 par(mfrow=c(1,2))